Who Is Responsible When a Dog Attacks?

-In Ontario, Generally, When a Dog Bites the Owner is Strictly Liable For the Resulting Injuries.
+When a Dog Attacks the Owner is Strictly Liable For the Resulting Injuries.
 The Victim Is Without a Need to Prove That the Dog Owner Was Negligent.
-The Victim Needs Only to Prove Dog Ownership As Well As Severity of Injuries and Losses Arising From the Dog Bite.
+The Victim Needs Only to Prove Dog Ownership As Well As Severity of Injuries and Losses Arising From the Dog Attack.

 Understanding the Law Involving Dog Bite Liability Cases